Absorbed costs involve including all the variable and fixed costs in producing a unit of output.

 Evaluation of absorbed costs

 - The cost per unit will typically fall with increased output.
-Economies of scale will reduce the manufacturing fixed costs.
+Economies of scale will reduce the manufacturing average fixed costs.